According to the U.S. Department of Labor, Oklahoma had some 1,290 human resource managers employed in the state as of last count in 2018.

 - Legal environment of business

-When looking to obtain a specialized degree, such as a BBA in human resource management, the program will include specialized courses such as:
+More focused degree programs, such as a BBA in human resource management, will include specialized courses such as:

 - Accounting I